Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Introduction and Main Result

 As as a measure for the height of the jump at the Fermi surface we define the \emph{quasiparticle weight} as

-As a corollary of our main theorem, we obtain an estimate for $Z$. \begin{theorem}[Jump at the Fermi Surface] Under the assumptions of \cref{thm:main}, the trial states $ (\psi_N) \subset L_{\a}^2(\TTT^{3N}) $ exhibit a jump at the Fermi surface, in the sense that
+(Note that in our convention \eqref{eq:nqEbar}, $n_q$ only represents the excitations with respect to the non-interacting Fermi ball.)
+As a corollary of our main theorem, we obtain an estimate for $Z$. \begin{theorem}[Jump at the Fermi Surface] Under the assumptions of \cref{thm:main}, the trial states $ \psi_N \in L_{\a}^2(\TTT^{3N}) $ exhibit a jump at the Fermi surface, in the sense that

-\end{theorem} This does not depend on $ \epsilon $, nor is there any restriction to $q \in \cQ_\epsilon$.
+\end{theorem} This does not depend on $ \epsilon $, nor is there any restriction like in \eqref{eq:cQepsilon}.
 The proof is given in \cref{sec:proofmain}.
+We expect that the sharp bound is of the form $Z \geq 1 - C N^{- \frac{2}{3}}$, as proposed in the physics literature \cite{DV60} extrapolated to the mean-field scaling limit.

-The presence of a jump in the momentum distribution (or in other words, a sharply defined Fermi surface) is a characteristic of the Fermi liquid phase.
+The presence of a jump in the momentum distribution is characteristic of the Fermi liquid phase.
 Fermi liquid theory was phenomenologically introduced by Landau \cite{Lan56}, who argued that the interaction becomes suppressed due to correlations between particles, resulting in a system that on mesoscopic scales appears to be composed of extremely weakly interacting fermions (which share the quantum numbers of the electrons but have, e.\,g., a renormalized mass).
-The possibility of microscopically justifying Fermi liquid theory based on bosonization of collective modes was suggested by \cite{Hal94,CF94}.
+Bosonization as a microscopic justification of Fermi liquid theory was suggested by \cite{Hal94,CF94}.

-A rigorous mathematical proof of Fermi liquid theory has been undertaken in a series of ten technical papers surveyed in \cite{FKT04} in spatial dimension $d=2$.
+A rigorous proof of Fermi liquid theory has been undertaken in a series of ten papers surveyed in \cite{FKT04} in spatial dimension $d=2$.
 This program used multiscale methods of constructive field theory to construct a convergent perturbation series.
-To suppress the superconducting instability, an asymmetric Fermi surface needs to be assumed; an example was constructed in \cite{FKT00}.
+To suppress the superconducting instability, an asymmetric Fermi surface was assumed; an example was constructed in \cite{FKT00}.
 The case $d=3$ was partially analyzed by \cite{DMR01}.
-In this framework, Salmhofer's criterion \cite{Sal98} was formulated as a more precise characterization of the Fermi liquid phase; however, it makes reference to positive temperature, which we believe unnecessary in the mean-field scaling limit (this is related to the Kohn--Luttinger instability which we discuss below in Remark~\ref{item:gsvalidity}).
+In this framework, Salmhofer's criterion \cite{Sal98} was formulated as a more precise characterization of the Fermi liquid phase; however, it makes reference to positive temperature, which we believe unnecessary in the mean-field scaling limit.